davidenunes/jnetwork/README.md

 Network network = injector.getInstance(Network.class);
 ```

-We create an *injector* instance from a `NetworkModule`.
+We create an `Injector` instance from a `NetworkModule`.
 This module serves as a *Guice* configuration, telling
 it how to resolve the various dependencies in the network library.

 To **create a network** we simply ask our injector for a instance of the `Network.class`.
 The injector